GreenteaOS/Caramel/SAFETY.md

 ## Clean Room Principles

-Clean room states that replication of Win32 functionality should happen without copying proprietary code, using only public specifications and third-party references like ReactOS.
-This requirement is relaxed to a degree according to directives related to reverse engineering, but still is a strong general approach to maximize legal safeguards. *You may learn more about the directives from the README in the root of this repo.*
+Clean room states that replication of Win32 functionality should happen without copying proprietary code, using only public specifications and third-party references like ReactOS. **This requirement is relaxed to a degree according to directives related to reverse engineering**, but still is a strong general approach to maximize legal safeguards. *You may learn more about the directives from the README in the root of this repo.*

 1. **Reference, Don’t Copy**: